jafioti/luminal/README.md

 - Networks can be written in generic code, but compiled and ran fast on hyper-specific architectures (try writing a PyTorch network that works with both TF32 dtypes and TPUs; get ready for if statement hell...)

 ## RISC-style architecture
-Luminal can be ran on new accelerators by implementing 13 primitive ops.
+Luminal can be ran on new accelerators by implementing 11 primitive ops.
+Take a look at `src/optimizers/cuda/prim.rs` to see 1-to-1 CUDA translations of the primops.

 Accellerators are free to implement their own custom ops, and their own optimizers to convert luminal primitive ops to their bespoke ops.